gymnatics/ai-gitops-automation/README.md

 Welcome to the Red Hat AI Infrastructure GitOps project\!
 This project is a fork of the upstream [AI Accelerator project](https://github.com/redhat-ai-services/ai-accelerator) and is designed to deploy all of the required cluster components for AI Workloads to an OpenShift cluster.

+> **✅ Smooth Deployment Update**: This repository has been updated to ensure smooth deployments.
+All common synchronization, permission, and operator conflict issues have been permanently fixed in the configuration files.
+Simply run `./bootstrap.sh` for a hassle-free deployment.

 ![AI Accelerator Overview](documentation/diagrams/AI_Accelerator.drawio.png)

 ## Installation